10 Best Video Recorders for PC

 1. Icecream Screen Recorder

-Plus, you can capture audio from both your microphone and system sounds simultaneously, making it ideal for creating professional-quality videos.
+Plus, you can get audio from both your microphone and system sounds simultaneously, making it ideal for creating studio-grade shots.

 Icecream Screen Recorder - best video recorder for PC